 C.C.E.
 College recognizes the importance of student advising and helping students in achieving their personal and academic goals.

 If you have any questions, require assistance in the completion of your financial aid forms, or wish to discuss your financial options, please do not hesitate to make an in-person or telephonic appointment.
-Please call 1-905-499-3631 Ext-102, 251 or 225. to speak with a knowledgeable student manager or send email.
+Please call 1-905-499-3631 Ext-258. to speak with a knowledgeable student manager or send an email.

 In an immediate threat to safety, call 9-1-1.

 Trust Your Instincts: If you need help, feel threatened, or notice suspicious activity, call +1-647-250-7337 (Dean's Mobile Number).

 Consent is an affirmative, enthusiastic “yes” that is ongoing and freely given.